Shenila Khoja-Moolji

-Shenila Khoja-Moolji is the Hamad bin Khalifa al-Thani Associate Professor of Muslim Societies at Georgetown University.
-She is known for her scholarship on Muslims, gender, and Pakistan studies.
-She is a leading Shia Ismaili scholar.
+Shenila Khoja-Moolji is the Hamad bin Khalifa al-Thani Endowed Chair of Muslim Societies and an associate professor at Georgetown University.
+She is a Shia Ismaili Muslim scholar known for her scholarship on Muslims, gender, and Pakistan studies.

 Khoja-Moolji is the author of several books that have won awards from international academic associations.
-Her books include: Forging the Ideal Educated Girl: The Production of Desirable Subjects in Muslim South Asia (University of California Press, 2018); Sovereign Attachments: Masculinity, Muslimness, and Affective Politics in Pakistan (University of California Press, 2021); and Rebuilding Community: Displaced Women and the Making of a Shia Ismaili Muslim Sociality (Oxford University Press, 2023).
+Her books include: Forging the Ideal Educated Girl: The Production of Desirable Subjects in Muslim South Asia (University of California Press, 2018); Sovereign Attachments: Masculinity, Muslimness, and Affective Politics in Pakistan (University of California Press, 2021); Rebuilding Community: Displaced Women and the Making of a Shia Ismaili Muslim Sociality (Oxford University Press, 2023); and The Impossibility of Muslim Boyhood (University of Minnesota Press, 2024).

 Early life and education

 Khoja-Moolji grew up in Hyderabad, Pakistan.
-She received a scholarship from the United World Colleges to do an International Baccalaureate.
-She then earned an undergraduate degree from Brown University, a Masters from Harvard University, and a doctorate from Columbia University.
+She belongs to Sindhi Khowaja community, she speaks Sindhi language, She received a scholarship from the United World Colleges to do an International Baccalaureate.
+She studied at Brown University, Harvard University, and Columbia University.